 For an example, see §3.15.1.

-baselineInstanceGuid property
+baselineGuid property

-A run object MAY contain a property named baselineInstanceGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the id.instanceGuid property (§3.13.3, §3.15.5) of some previous run.
+A run object MAY contain a property named baselineGuid whose value is a GUID-valued string (§3.5.3) which SHALL equal the id.guid property (§3.13.3, §3.15.5) of some previous run.

 NOTE: This ensures that only “similar” runs are compared.

-If baselineInstanceGuid is present, the result.baselineState property (§3.22.20) of every result object (§3.22) in the containing run object SHALL be computed with respect to the run specified by baselineInstanceGuid.
+If baselineGuid is present, the result.baselineState property (§3.22.20) of every result object (§3.22) in the containing run object SHALL be computed with respect to the run specified by baselineGuid.

 tool property